flapjack/flapjack/README.md

 Flapjack
 ========

-Flapjack is highly scalable and distributed monitoring notification system.
+Flapjack is a highly scalable and distributed monitoring notification system.

 Flapjack provides a scalable method for dealing with events representing changes in system state (OK -> WARNING -> CRITICAL transitions) and alerting appropriate people as necessary.

 At its core, flapjack process events received from external check execution engines, such as Nagios.
-Nagios provides a 'perfdata' event output channel, which writes to a named pipe. `flapjack-nagios-receiver` then reads from this named pipe, converts each line to JSON and adds them to the events queue. `executive` picks up the events and processes them - deciding when and who to notifify about problems, recoveries, acknowledgements etc.
+Nagios provides a 'perfdata' event output channel, which writes to a named pipe. `flapjack-nagios-receiver` then reads from this named pipe, converts each line to JSON and adds them to the events queue. `executive` picks up the events and processes them - deciding when and who to notifify about problems, recoveries, acknowledgements etc. Additional check engines can be supported by adding additional receiver processes similar to the nagios receiver.

 What things do